kokkos/ProgrammingGuide/conclusions.md

 Besides controlling memory access patterns and data access semantics, the abstraction also has opened the door for incorporating heterogeneous memory paradigms via strong typing.
 Using a number of microbenchmarks, this work has demonstrated that the implementation of `mdspan` provided by the authors has (in most cases) negligible overhead compared to an implementation using raw pointers.
 The implementation can be used with a C++11 standard-compliant compiler, and thus can be used with currently available toolchains on typical supercomputing systems.
-The standardization of `mdspan` lays the foundation for further efforts, such as standardized linear algebra,[CITATIONNEEDED] which can help to address future performance portability needs of HPC and heterogeneous computing use cases.
+The standardization of `mdspan` lays the foundation for further efforts, such as standardized linear algebra,\cite{wg21_p1673} which can help to address future performance portability needs of HPC and heterogeneous computing use cases.

 Acknowledgements
 ================